epiforecasts/covid.german.forecasts/README.md

 bash rt-forecast/update.sh
 ```

-Runtime on a 4 core computer should be approximately 30 minutes but may take up to 2 hours.
+Runtime on a 4 core computer should be approximately 30 minutes but may take up to 2 hours for edge cases.

 ## Updating models